Cyberspace Administration of China: Policies

+Internet sovereignty

+In 2017, the CAC issued a rule stating that nonpublic capital should not be allowed to invest in internet-based newsgathering.
+In 2022, the CAC issued measures and guidelines on security assessments for cross-border data transfers as part of an effort to institutionalize data transfer review mechanisms.

+Censorship

 In 2015, the CAC was also responsible for chasing down Internet users and web sites that published "rumors" following an explosion in the port city of Tianjin.
 Such rumors included claims that blasts killed 1,000 people, or that there was looting, or leadership ructions as a result of the blast.
 The same year, the CAC debuted a song that Paul Mozur of The New York Times called "a throwback to revolutionary songs glorifying the state."
 The song included the lines: “Unified with the strength of all living things, Devoted to turning the global village into the most beautiful scene” and “An Internet power: Tell the world that the Chinese Dream is uplifting China.”

-The CAC has been given the responsibility for reviewing the security of devices made by foreign countries.
+The efforts of the CAC have been linked with a broader push by the Xi Jinping administration, characterized by Xiao Qiang, head of China Digital Times, as a "ferocious assault on civil society."

+In 2020, the CAC issued the Provisions on the Governance of the Online Information Content Ecosystem, requiring "online information content service platforms" to create mechanisms that allow them to conduct "real-time inspections, emergency response, and the handling of online rumors".
+It also says platforms "must not transmit" information deemed "illegal", and "shall prevent and resist the transmission" of "negative" information.

 In May 2020, the CAC announced a campaign to "clean up" online political and religious content deemed "illegal."

-In July 2020, CAC commenced a three-month censorship action on We-Media in China.

-In December 2020, CAC removed 105 apps, including that of Tripadvisor, from China's app stores that were deemed "illegal" in a move to "clean up China's internet".
+In July 2020, the CAC commenced a three-month censorship action on We-Media in China.
+In December 2020, the CAC removed 105 apps, including that of Tripadvisor, from China's app stores that were deemed "illegal" in a move to "clean up China's internet".
+A 2020 investigation by ProPublica and The New York Times found that CAC systematically placed censorship restrictions on Chinese media outlets and social media to avoid mentions of the COVID-19 outbreak, mentions of Li Wenliang, and "activated legions of fake online commenters to flood social sites with distracting chatter".

-In 2021, CAC launched a hotline to report online comments against the Chinese Communist Party, including comments which it deemed "historical nihilism."
+In 2021, CAC launched a hotline to report online comments against the Chinese Communist Party, including comments which it deemed historical nihilism.
 In 2022, CAC published rules that mandate that all online comments must be pre-reviewed before being published.
 During the 2022 COVID-19 protests in China, the CAC directed companies such as Tencent and ByteDance to intensify their censorship efforts.
 In January 2023, CAC ordered any content displaying "gloomy emotions" to be censored during Lunar New Year celebrations as part of its "Spring Festival internet environment rectification" campaign.

-Reception
+In December 2023, CAC launched a crackdown on content "spreading wrong views on marriage".
+In September 2025, CAC launched a campaign to curb content about "negative outlooks on life" such as "lying flat."